Abby Lee Miller Sentenced In 2017: Why Is The ‘Dance Moms’ Star Possibly Going To Jail?

 Originally, Miller was set to learn her fate at a sentencing hearing on January 20, 2017, but that hearing was postponed until May 8.
 With the day of sentencing approaching, Miller is understandably nervous about what will happen to her.

 As of this writing, it’s not clear how long Miller will be going to prison, or even if she’s going to be locked up at all.
-She could get some kind of combination of probation and/or house arrest; she could be sentenced the maximum 30 months; or she could get some fraction of that.
+She could get some kind of combination of probation and/or house arrest, she could be sentenced the maximum 30 months, or she could get some fraction of that.
 It will all depend on how the judge rules when that day comes.

 EXCLUSIVE: #DanceMoms star Abby Lee Miller cries over possibly serving prison time: “Life is not fair.” https://t.co/DDjAtwQQsm pic.twitter.com/ESwTxnMy1P